Politiwatch/protestpack/WHATTOBRING.md

 # What to Bring
-Be careful about what you bring to a protest.
-If you bring too much, you might find your backpack uncomfortable.
-If you bring too little, you might be underprepared.
-And if you bring the wrong items, you might be detained by police.

 Because every protest is different, there isn't a single list of items that could possibly cover all situations.
 Still, there are some items that you _must_ have, and others that you might want to bring depending on the protest.

 ## Definitely Bring